whiteoctober/proto-temp/README.md

     pip install GoogleAppEngineCloudStorageClient -t app/lib
     touch app/lib/__init__.py

-Run `dev_appserver.py ./app` from the project root.
+Run `dev_appserver.py --storage_path ./.datastore ./app` from the project root.

+(If you don't supply `--storage_path`, the default will be used, which is usually in `/tmp`.
+This is basically fine, but you may find that it's cleared when you restart your machine, hence the recommendation to use a storage path in the project folder itself.)

 Browse to the site on [http://localhost:8080/](http://localhost:8080/) and you'll see a list of pages and what features they demonstrate.